FlippedCodes/docsify-swagger-ui/README.md

 1. Create a markdown file

-2. Add a link to some OpenAPI and name it "swagger"
+2. Add a link to some OpenAPI doc and name it "swagger"

    ``` markdown
    [swagger](https://petstore.swagger.io/v2/swagger.json)